Are you a swiftie?

 21. Birch featuring Big Red Machine

-Teaming up with Aaron Dessner and Justin Vernon, this experimental collaboration features a haunting melody and Swift's soothing vocals.
+Teaming up with Aaron Dessner and Justin Vernon again, Swift dives into experimental territory with haunting melodies and soothing vocals.
+It’s an eerie yet beautiful journey.

 22. Two Is Better Than One featuring Boys Like Girls